 Replace Missing Teeth With Dental Implants or Dentures

 Missing teeth not only make you self-conscious; they also make you unable to enjoy your favorite foods.
 You have several tooth replacement options at Contemporary Dentistry and Implantology, including lifelike dentures, either full or partial, or a dental bridge.
 Our dentists can attach either restoration to dental implants for added stability.

 Thanks to our expertise with dental implants, you can replace anywhere from a single tooth to a mouthful of teeth with dental implants.
 Your implant choices include:

 - Mini dental implants to replace teeth in a part of your mouth where space is tight, or if your jawbone is too thin for full-size dental implants.

 - Full Arch Replacement Teeth to replace a full arch of teeth in either your upper or lower jaw.
 Our dentists will secure your replacement teeth with just four dental implants.

-- Same Day Teeth® procedures, which use 3D imaging and special software for precise implant placement.
+- All-on-X procedures, which use 3D imaging and special software for precise implant placement.
 The result: You can receive both implants and replacement teeth in a single procedure.

 Fix Your Damaged Teeth With Restorative Dentistry